ivmfnal/metadata/docs/query_language.rst

 .. code-block:: sql

         with namespace="s"
-                from A - from B
+                dataset A - dataset B

-It is invalid becaise the "with" clause applies only to the query it is immediately attached to - "from A", but not to "from B", so second dataset query lacks the namespace specification for the dataset B.
+It is invalid becaise the "with" clause applies only to the query it is immediately attached to - "dataset A", but not to "dataset B", so second dataset query lacks the namespace specification for the dataset B.

 Here is how it can be corrected:

 .. code-block:: sql

         with namespace="s"
-                (from A - from B)
+                (dataset A - dataset B)

 And the outer "with" clause can be overridden by the inner clause: